Emetophobia Treatment: CBT & Exposure Therapy

 Imaginal exposure of your worst fears coming true

-On occasion, interoceptive exposure should also be integrated into treatment (e.g. purposely feeling dizzy or like you could gag or vomit)
+On occasion, interoceptive exposure should also be integrated into treatment (e.g., purposely feeling dizzy or like you could gag or vomit)

-Eliminating Safety Behaviours
+Eliminating Safety Behaviours (or “Response Prevention”)

 An effective treatment plan will also include stopping safety behaviours.
 This is something that therapists often overlook.
 Many therapists will unknowingly teach you safety behaviours or "coping tools".
 If you struggle with emetophobia, you may have quite a few of these.